Steakholder Foods: Peace of Meat 2019–2020

-Merger
+Merger (2020–2022)

 In September 2020, an acquisition agreement was reached by which Peace of Meat would become a subsidiary to the Israeli 3D bioprinting developer MeaTech after a gradual merger.
 As part of the deal, MeaTech invested 1 million euros into Peace of Meat on 18 October 2020.
 The full cost of the acquisition was about 15 million euros, or 17.5 million US dollars.
 The acquisition of Peace of Meat by MeaTech was completed in early 2021.

 In May 2021, MeaTech stated that it sought to establish and operate a full-scale pilot plant with 3D bioprinting technologies for cultured chicken fat production in Antwerp, Belgium in 2022.
 In September 2021, the company reported that it was now able to produce 700 grams of 100% cell-based chicken fat per production run.

+Steakholder Foods (2022–present)

+On 3 August 2022, the company has changed its name to Steakholder Foods to 'cultivate a new community of meat lovers'.
+'As Steakholder Foods, our hope is to send a strong message to meat lovers around the globe that together we can and should create a world where people everywhere continue enjoying their favorite meat sustainably — for the health and welfare of the planet and all its inhabitants,' said CEO Arik Kaufman.